sjanzou/pecos/documentation/timeseries.rst

 	pm.add_dataframe(df, system_name)

 Multiple DataFrames can be added to the PerformanceMonitoring object.
-The 'system_name' is used to distinquish DataFrames.
+The 'system_name' is used to distinguish DataFrames.

 DataFrames are accessed using::